DavidLandis2150/ant-detection-app/README.md

 **App doesn't open when double-clicking?**

 **Option 1: Fix the permissions**
+1. Right Click `run_ant_detector.command`
+2. Select "Open"
+3. Confirm you want to open when the warning label pops up

+**Option 2: Fix the permissions**
 1. Open Terminal (press `Cmd + Space`, type "terminal", press Enter)
 2. Type: `cd ` (with a space after cd)
 3. Drag the folder containing your files into Terminal